Chapter 18.105

 18.105.040 Development standards.

 A. Maximum Density.
-The maximum density allowed by the base district may be increased up to a maximum of 25 percent for residential projects that meet the provisions of this chapter.
+The maximum density allowed by the base district may be increased up to a maximum of 25 percent for multifamily residential and mixed-use projects with at least two-thirds of the square footage designated for residential use that meets the provisions of Chapter 18.152 CDC (Objective Design Standards).

 B. Maximum Floor Area Ratio (FAR).
-The maximum FAR allowed by the base district may be increased up to 25 percent for development projects that meet the provisions of this chapter.
+The maximum FAR allowed by the base district may be increased up to 25 percent for nonresidential development projects that include a minimum of three of the following elements, subject to a minor use permit, in accordance with Chapter 18.435 CDC (Minor Use Permits and Use Permits):

 1. Continuity of building facades along the street with no interruptions in the progression of building and uses except for pedestrian access.